A Comprehensive Review of Visual-Textual Sentiment Analysis from Social Media Networks: CONCLUSION

 \section{CONCLUSION}

 This paper provides an overview of visual–textual SA and their related techniques by reviewing the current works to provide researchers with a complete understanding of the methodology and resources available for visual and textual SA.
-It also covers the process of categorising and summarising the most widely used SA methodologies and their benefits and limitations, including important procedures, such as pre-processing, feature extraction, data fusion strategies and the most widely used sentimental datasets.
+It also covers categorising and summarising the most widely used SA methodologies and their benefits and limitations.
+It includes important procedures, such as pre-processing, feature extraction, data fusion strategies and the most widely used sentimental datasets.
 It also examines some of the field’s most pressing challenges and applications.

-Our investigation of this field reveals its potential for using complementary information channels for SA, which is often better than unimodal approaches.
-It can also improve other tools that instantly benefit from unimodal SA, such as entity recognition and subjectivity analysis.
-We hope that our review will encourage further cross-disciplinary collaboration in this emerging industry.
-Future research may include further work on assessing sentiments from other domains.
-A number of case studies may be explored to determine the usefulness of various methodologies in investigating sentiments.
+Our investigation of this field reveals its potential for leveraging complementary information channels in SA, often surpassing the performance of unimodal approaches.
+Additionally, it can enrich other methods, such as entity recognition and subjectivity analysis, which can directly benefit from unimodal SA.
+Our review paper will promote further interdisciplinary cooperation in this developing sector.
+Future research may include a more in-depth examination of sentiment assessment in diverse domains.
+Numerous case studies may be undertaken to evaluate the efficacy of different methodologies in exploring sentiments.